WeblateOrg/weblate/docs/user/checks.rst

 Trailing colon
 ~~~~~~~~~~~~~~

+*Source and translation do not both end with a colon*

 Checks that colons are replicated between both source and translation.
 The
 presence of colons is also checked for various languages where they do not